petebytes/cookbook-devtrail/README.md

 # Misc

 Uses Vagrant boxes from [Opscode's Bento Project](https://github.com/opscode/bento), and they're the same people that make Chef.
 If you or your company want to use your own boxes, Bento is a good starting point!
-For now, I'm using [Puppet Labs' Fedora 18 box](http://puppet-vagrant-boxes.puppetlabs.com/), since I had some issues with Fedora 18 and 19 on Bento.

-(*tl;dr*: these boxes come from safe sources)
+If you use this project, the downloads come directly from Opscode.

 - See the [Vagrant docs](docs/VAGRANT.md) for instructions on setting up Vagrant